S10 (classification)

-S10, SB9, SM10 are disability swimming classifications used for categorizing swimmers based on their level of disability.
+S10, SB9, SM10 are para-swimming classifications used for categorizing swimmers based on their level of disability.
 Swimmers in this class tend to have minimal weakness affecting their legs, missing feet, a missing leg below the knee or problems with their hips.
 This class includes a number of different disabilities including people with amputations and cerebral palsy.
 The classification is governed by the International Paralympic Committee, and competes at the Paralympic Games.

 Definition

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 Swimming classifications are on a gradient, with one being the most severely physically impaired to ten having the least amount of physical disability.
 Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as having: "very minimal weakness affecting the legs; Swimmers with restriction of hip joint movement; Swimmers with both feet deformed; Swimmers with one leg amputated below the knee; Swimmers missing one hand.
 This is the class with the most physical ability."
 In 1997, Against the odds : New Zealand Paralympians said this classification was graded along a gradient, with S1 being the most disabled and S10 being the least disabled.
 At this time, competitors who were S10 classified tended to be below the elbow or below the knee amputees.
 The Yass Tribune defined this classification in 2007 as "Athletes with a significant range of muscular tone and movement".